SwekeR-463/NN-in-CUDA/README.md

 ## Neural Network with CUDA

-This project implements a simple feedforward neural network in CUDA (`nn.cu`) and provides a Python script (`data.py`) for handling data processing.
+This project implements a simple feedforward neural network in CUDA (`nn.cu`) and provides a Python script (`data.py`) for handling data processing for the MNiST Dataset.

 ### Files
 - **`nn.cu`** – Implements a fully connected neural network with: